JABAPT77/hello-world/README.md

 # hello-world
 Testing
-I enjoy developed new things related with IoT
+I enjoy developing new things related with IoT